 We do, however, have a few pure DACs here we use quite heavily such as Cayin’s iDAC-6 MK1 and MK2 and Chord Electronics Qutest so comparisons are not a problem.

-At $699 and using one of AKM’s new flagship chipsets, Topping are hitting what I might regard as a sweet spot in terms of affordability and feature sets for the D90.
+At $699 and using one of AKM’s new flagship chipsets, Topping is hitting what I might regard as a sweet spot in terms of affordability and feature sets for the D90.
 This value for money perception does seem to be a reoccurring Topping business theme.

-For the price point, it seems there is a lot of good things stuffed under the hood of the D90.
+For the price point, it seems there are a lot of good things stuffed under the hood of the D90.
 For a start, the DAC inside is the flagship AKM AK4499 which is AKM’s first current-output DAC and their flagship chipset at the time of writing.
 A broad equivalent of this from ES would be the ES9038PRO in terms of product positioning.